This Katrina "Frida" is huge, about 3 feet tall, and Donald could not live without it.

 Capula

-Torres was not at home the day we visited, but a delightful lady gave us a tour of his chapel.
+Torres was not at home the day we visited, but a delightful wife gave us a tour of his chapel.
 It is a museum for his famous oil paintings.
 The alcoves are the perfect placement for his paintings.
 Torres built this high vaulted chapel with rooftop windows to illuminate his art in natural light.
 Each work of art is presented in an exquisite setting.

 LA CANDELARIA, the Studio of JUAN TORRES